Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LMStudio/_LMStudio - PRIMER.md

 With a 16GB MacBook Pro on a M1 chip, what's an appropriate model for LM Studio?
 ```

-And you can ask for better settings with ChatGOT:
+And you can ask for better settings with ChatGPT:
 ```
 Im using DeepSeek R1 Distill Qwen 7B on LM Studio.
 How to improve performance.
 These are the settings
 - Context Length